google/effcee/README.md

 On Windows, the following tools should be installed and available on your path:

--   Visual Studio 2015 or later.
-Previous versions of Visual Studio are not usable with RE2 or Googletest.
+-   Visual Studio 2022 or later.
+Support for VS 2019 is deprecated.
 -   Git - including the associated tools, Bash, `diff`.

 ### Build options